Wilton, CT

 Wilton is an idyllic New England town with ample opportunities to enjoy the outdoors.
 A primarily residential community, Wilton had a long history as a dry town.
 While some restrictions still exist, Wilton has now become friendlier to alcohol service—and new developments promise to invigorate the town’s economy.

-How to Get a Liquor Permit in Wilton
+How to Get a Liquor Permit in Wilton, CT

-Getting a liquor permit (often called a liquor license) in Wilton requires navigating both Connecticut's state licensing process as well as local requirements.
-While the state application is handled through the Department of Consumer Protection, several city-specific rules—including police notification and distance restrictions—add unique steps to the process.
+Getting a Wilton liquor permit (often called a liquor license) requires navigating both Connecticut's state licensing process as well as local requirements.
+While the state application is handled through the Department of Consumer Protection, several town-specific rules must be considered.

 Applications must be submitted through the CT Department of Consumer Protection's eLicense portal and include documentation for three key areas: